 Being a “volunteer” on a street food tour is high-risk, high-reward.
 But I’m in Sicily to experience Sicily.
-(And to work on our new Rick Steves Sicily guidebook, helping out Rick and co-author Sarah Murdoch — coming in spring 2019.)
+(And to work on our new Rick Steves Sicily guidebook, helping out Rick and co-author Sarah Murdoch.)
 And today, it’s all about weird foods.
 So I raise my hand.

 The vendor grabs my upraised hand, flips it over, and lays a little square of tissue paper in my palm.
 He proceeds to pile it with hot, gelatinous…something.
 It’s from an animal — presumably deep, deep inside the animal — but beyond that, I’d hate to guess.
 My stomach sends a few trembles down my arm to my hand, jiggling the mystery meat as the vendor spritzes it with fresh lemon juice.